dhairyadwivedi/quote-generator/README.md

 # quote-generator
 Generates a random quote everytime the "Generate Quote" button is clicked.
-The API used is - <a href = "https://forismatic.com/en/api/">Forismatic</a>
+The API used - <a href = "https://forismatic.com/en/api/">Forismatic</a>
+You can share the quote via twitter as well.